-Transitioning your HIV Practice to a new Doctor
+Transitioning Your HIV Practice to a New Doctor

 March 11, 2018

 It is in the best interest of your patients and colleagues that you have a voice in selecting your successor.
-I was fortunate to have solid backing from my organization's leaders.
+I was fortunate to have solid backing from my organization's leadership.
 But all managers have a responsibility to balance the books.
 Some may be under greater pressure to cut costs in the short run.
 You may need to advocate for the long-term strategy of investing in finding and orienting a provider who will keep your patients from leaving for another practice and who will remain with the practice for many years.

 It bears noting that a complete and accurate patient list needs careful review for accuracy.
 In particular, the names and addresses of the deceased somehow tend to reappear on various lists.
 No surviving partners or other family members should receive a notice implying that the death of a loved one was overlooked or forgotten by their medical provider.

-1. Begin with an honest assessment of your personal health, your family's needs, and your financial needs.
+- Begin with an honest assessment of your personal health, your family's needs, and your financial needs.

-3. Involve the leadership of the organization as soon as possible.
+- Involve the leadership of the organization as soon as possible.

-4. Review and update the medical records, especially the problem lists and medication lists of the most complicated patients.
+- Review and update the medical records, especially the problem lists and medication lists of the most complicated patients.

-5. Take responsibility for approving the wording of the job announcement.
+- Take responsibility for approving the wording of the job announcement.

-6. Utilize word of mouth.
+- Utilize word of mouth.

-7. Select your successor.
+- Select your successor.

-8. Be gracious to applicants who do not get the job.
+- Be gracious to applicants who do not get the job.

-9. Help your successor get a good orientation.
+- Help your successor get a good orientation.
 Working together as a pair is expensive in the short run, but it is an optimal practice and an excellent long-term investment.

-10. Introduce the new provider to patients and colleagues in person whenever possible.
+- Introduce the new provider to patients and colleagues in person whenever possible.

-12. Compose the letter announcing your departure in your own voice.
+- Compose the letter announcing your departure in your own voice.

-13. Go over the distribution list carefully.
+- Go over the distribution list carefully.

-14. Expect the unexpected.
-It is inevitable.
+- Expect the unexpected.
+It will inevitably arise.

 - Say goodbye to your patients and colleagues with confidence that you are doing right by them!